 7. Make it easy for your fans to “connect” with you.

 I was amazed.
-Here were people going online and either searching for me or else typing my website in directly.
-It made me realise just how important my website was.
+People were going online and either searching for me or else typing my website name in directly.
+It made me realize just how important my website was.
 It’s my “shop window,” my connection point to 2500 people every year!